 One of our best tools to improve water quality is the installation of best management practices (BMPs).
-BMPS are used in a variety of projects ranging from agriculture, to storm water, to erosion and sediment control and differ for each field depending on the purpose.
+BMPS are used in a variety of projects ranging from agriculture, storm water management, and erosion and sediment control.
 BMPs for stream conservation usually fall within the agricultural category, and typically include:

 – Riparian Forest Buffer plantings

 – Stabilized Stream Crossings

 The Mifflin County Conservation District focuses on completing comprehensive stream buffer projects that address all stream related issues.
 These projects often include a suite of BMP installations that achieve optimal improvements for the environment and meet the goals of the landowner.